Homelessness and Rough Sleepers

-What are we doing to help rough sleepers?
-I get asked this often, and I hope you’ve seen some of the many articles I’ve written on this on my website and in the local Citizen.
+What are we doing to help rough sleepers and the homeless?
+I get asked this often, and I hope you’ve seen some of the many articles I’ve written on this already.

 Since 2010 the government has helped local authorities prevent more than a million households from becoming homeless by investing £500 million to prevent, relieve and reduce homelessness, including £20 million to help local authorities develop new approaches to prevent homelessness.